After many years of honorable service, Judge Robert Sullivan is retiring as the State Court Judge

 a chance to be helped within the criminal justice system more than the warriors who have

-6. He has a common sense and conservative judicial philosophy.
+protected our freedom to even establish a court system; - He has a common sense and conservative judicial philosophy.
 Like Justice Clarence Thomas

 and the late Justice Antonin Scalia, Lane believes that judges have a limited role.
 Judges should